 Pouch structure can be technical and complex.
 In addition to structure, chemical compatibility is critical for liquids.
 Having the wrong packaging materials can ruin the product.
 It is crucial to work with suppliers who are knowledgeable about materials and liquid chemical compatibility regarding the packaging.

 It’s not just about recyclability; refill pouches significantly reduce the carbon footprint compared to rigid bottles, slashing plastic usage by a staggering 80-90%.
-They modernize logistics, requiring fewer resources for transportation and storage compared to their rigid counterparts.
+Even EPA lists “Source Reduction & Reuse” as the most preferred waste management method followed by “Recycling / Composting”.

 Alison Keane, Esq., IOM, CAE